Free WOOP Goal Activator: Mental Contrasting Exercise Tool

 Write your wish as a single clear sentence and the tool guides you through each step one at a time.

-Most goal-setting tools help you define what you want.
-This one goes further.
-After you picture your best possible outcome, the tool asks you to identify the inner obstacle most likely to derail you — and then build a specific if-then plan for when it shows up.
-That combination is what separates WOOP from a wishlist.
+Most goal-setting tools stop at the wish.
+You name what you want, and the tool wishes you luck.
+This one keeps going.
+After you picture your best possible outcome, it asks you to name the inner obstacle most likely to derail you, then it builds a specific if-then plan for the moment that obstacle shows up.
+That pairing of outcome and obstacle is what turns a wish into a WOOP, and it is the part almost every other tool leaves out.

 Screenshot walkthrough

-Here’s how the tool looks at each phase, using a real triathlon training goal as the example.
+Here is how the tool looks at each step, using a real triathlon training goal as the example.

 Wish